hankhjliao/hankhjliao.github.io/content/blog/2021-07-14-fix-dark-text-on-dark-background-of-qt-apps-in-gnome-with-dark-theme/index.md

 # Categories: Tutorial
 Tags: [linux]
 Slug: 2021-07-14-fix-dark-text-on-dark-background-of-qt-apps-in-gnome-with-dark-theme
-Summary: When we change the theme of the QT apps to the dark varient, the text of the interference might be difficult to see on the dark background.
+Summary: When we change the theme of the QT apps to the dark variant, the text of the interference might be difficult to see on the dark background.
 ---

 ## Problem

-When we change the theme of the QT apps to the dark varient, the text of the interference might be difficult to see on the dark background.
+When we change the theme of the QT apps to the dark variant, the text of the interference might be difficult to see on the dark background.

 {{< figure src="fix-dark-text-in-dark-theme-using-qt-in-gnome-1.png" caption="Dark text on dark background (Goldendict)" >}}